 With blockchain’s industry value estimated to hit $23B by 2023, it’s hard to keep track of the blockchain-based financial solutions taking off left and right, such as ICOs and STOs.
 Proponents of distributed ledger technology (DLT) consider it to be one of the best ways to secure transactions.

 But while blockchains have many desirable features –– such as transaction efficiency –– there are still other conditions to consider when it comes to leveraging its technology.
 The growing consensus among blockchain security experts highlights the need for blockchain-compatible security solutions that will directly address the threat of data theft and exploitation.

-There are six potential uses of HSM hardware to foster security in the blockchain:
+There are six potential uses of flexible HSM hardware to foster security in the blockchain:

 - Generation of private and public key pairs: The HSM needs to support the blockchains specific algorithms.

 - Secure storage for private keys: Private keys must remain secure and private.

 - Secure signature and verification: Send valid transactions to the blockchain by signing them and verify transactions whenever needed.

 - Hierarchical deterministic wallet support: Ability to derive key-pairs in a secure environment from a single key master according to BIP32.

 - Encryption, decryption and use of keys records from key databases: A significant number of applications require secure key storage and a secure environment for their usage.